 I wasn’t excited about tackling the 7-hour drive from Minneapolis to Chicago with a 4-month-old.
 I knew the car trip would take even longer than usual and that my son would get cranky being cooped up for so long.
 And it was a holiday weekend.
 What are some ways to make car travel with baby easier?

-The first few hours were rough — a screaming baby who refused to sleep and oh so many stops.
+The first few hours were rough — my screaming baby who refused to sleep and oh so many stops.
 But once we got into the road trip groove and learned a few tricks for keeping baby happy, the drive was actually sort of fun.
-Here’s what we did to keep our sanity and what we learned about car travel with a baby.
+Here’s what we did to keep our sanity and what we learned about car travel with baby.

 1. Do Prep Work in Advance

 We filled up on gas and packed the car the day before we left, so we were able to hop in the car and go first thing in the morning.
 It saved us a lot of time.
 It made getting on the road less stressful.

 We left at 6:30 am and it was perfect.
 Baby was ready to sleep again by the time we got in the car, which helped our trip get off to a smooth start.

 3. Pack Lots of Toys, Books, and Music

 If your baby is old enough to engage with toys and books, bring a bunch.
 At one point, we had out 5 books and 6 toys.
 He always preferred some books and toys over others so we rotated them throughout the drive.
 If your little one likes music, be prepared to sing your heart out, pop in a CD, or use your MP3 player.

 If you have two adults in the car, divide and conquer — one of you drives while the other plays with and soothes baby.
 There’s nothing worse than being trapped in the front seat, stuck in traffic, with an inconsolable baby just out reach in the back.